panchambanerjee/access_spotify/README.md

 * access_script.py --artist_name 'Bob Dylan' --client_id 'your-client-id' --client_secret 'your-client-secret'

-This saves all the album art (high resolution) and album track information (audio features and audio analysis) into pickled dataframes in the data/ folder.
+This saves all the album art (high resolution) and album track information (audio features and audio analysis) into pickled data-frames in the data/ folder.